 Value: $150 ~ Donated by Anonymous

 Upham/Louie’s Staycation for 2~ This is the ultimate “staycation” for a relaxing day and evening in Santa Barbara.
-The Upham Hotel and Country House will provide a one night stay (Sunday – Thursday availability) in their historic hotel for you, your family or guests.
-Included in the hotel package are 2 monogrammed bathrobes, 2 champagne glasses, wine tasting (local wineries), and a book on the history of the Upham Hotel.
+The Upham Hotel and Country House will provide a one night (Sunday – Thursday availability) stay in their historic hotel for you, your family or guests.
+Included in the hotel package is a Cottage Room with fireplace, afternoon wine and cheese, continental breakfast, 2 monogrammed bathrobes, 2 champagne glasses with a bottle of sparkling wine, local wine tastings, plus a book on the history of the Upham Hotel.

-A $150 gift certificate provided by Louie’s Bistro completes this wonderful package, and may be used during your stay, or on a separate occasion.
+A $150 gift certificate provided by Louie’s Bistro completes this wonderful package but the dining gift certificate need not be used at the same time.

-Value: $775 ~ Donated by The Upham Hotel and Country House, and Louie’s California Bistro
+Value: $875 ~ Donated by The Upham Hotel and Country House, Louie’s California Bistro, Ann Rizzoli, and Jan Martin Winn

 Japanese Sake Bottle~ This early 20th century Japanese porcelain sake bottle measures 8¼” high x 3½“ wide.
 Perfect with any décor—as a stand alone decorative item—or for sake to accompany an Asian-inspired meal.